Leyaroy/chernobyl-disaster/README.md

 ## **Successes:**

 1. ##Almost successful powerplant.
-   * Pressure tube design that used enriched uranimum doxide fuel to heat water creating steam that drives the reactors' turbines and generates electricity.
+   * Consisted of the RBMK-10000 design, Units were contructed in 1977.
+RBMK reactors were of a pressure tube design that used enriched uranimum doxide fuel to heat water creating steam that drives the reactors' turbines and generates electricity.
    * Mixed
    *
 2. ##Item